giantswarm/docs/src/content/ui-api/kubectl-gs/gitops/init.md

 ---
 linkTitle: init
 title: "'kubectl gs gitops init' command reference"
-description: Reference documentation on how to initialize an empty GitOps repository, so that it can be used with `kubectl-gs` plugin.
+description: Reference documentation on how to initialize an empty GitOps repository, so that it can be used with the `kubectl-gs` plugin.
 weight: 10
 menu:
   main: